drachenwald/dun-in-mara/events/2022/strawberry-raid/index.md

 We will enjoy a range of medieval activities from the arts, crafts and camp cookery to the martial pursuits of armoured combat, fencing and archery.
 Beginners and experienced practitioners are welcome across the board.

 If you wish to stay at the site, you may camp in period or mundane tents as you wish and we will not be separating these into period and mundane campgrounds, so you can form an encampment with your friends regardless of your tent style.
 Apart from tents, we do ask that any mundane equipment is used discreetly and is kept out of sight should we have visitors from the public.
-We will have a better idea of the facilities available later in the spring, but please plan to cook your own food in your encampment.
+We will have a better idea of the facilities available later in the spring, but please plan to cook your own food in your encampment - food will _not_ be provided.
 Drinking water and portaloos will be available.

 If you wish to sleep off-site, Rosslare and the areas nearby have many B&Bs and guest houses for your comfort.
 Hotels can be found in Wexford town.